 Here’s what you need to know about Delta-8-THC drug testing:

-Yes, Delta-8-THC will show up on a drug test if you have not given adequate time for all trace amounts of THC byproducts to leave your body.
-Of course, the test results will differ depending on the type of drug test used.
+In short, yes, Delta-8-THC will show up on a drug test if you have not given adequate time for all trace amounts of THC byproducts to leave your body.
+Of course, the test results will differ depending on the type of test used.

 Generally speaking, drug tests look for THC metabolites, or a byproduct of THC that is created by the body and stored in the body’s fat.
 These metabolites exist in our body for longer periods of time than the cannabinoids themselves, which makes the drug screen “more effective” at detecting previous substance use.